ckw017/ckw017.github.io/_posts/2019-01-14-Decorators.md

 title: "Python Decorators: Not just for decoration"
 ---

-Python decorators are the semantic sugar that most people will run into while working with web frameworks such as Flask or Bottle.
+Python decorators are syntactic sugar that most people will run into while working with web frameworks such as Flask or Bottle.
 For example, the following snippet from the Bottle documentation uses decorators to specify a route: